cjdbarlow/Part-One/temperature.md

     Boils at 78.5°C.

 ##Electrical
+Electrical methods include:
+* **Resistance thermometer**
-These may be either a standard length of platinum wire, or a thermistor.
-Platinum wire increases electrical resistance with increasing temperature, and therefore the voltage drop across the wire will correspond to the temperature of the wire.
-However, these are expensive.
+Platinum wire increases electrical resistance with increasing temperatur.
+    * Therefore the voltage drop across the wire will correspond to the temperature of the wire
+    * Change in resistance is linear across the temperature range
+    * However, these are expensive.
+* **Thermistor**
+Metal (e.g. SiO<sub>2</sub>) semiconductor which changes its resistance in a **predictably non-linear fashion** with temperature.
+    * Can be manufactured so that change is linear over the clinical range
+    * Much cheaper than wire resistance methods

-A **thermistor** is a metallic oxide (e.g. SiO<sub>2</sub>) electical component which changes its resistance in a **predictably non-linear fashion** with temperature.
-The degree of voltage drop is usually very small, however this can be amplified using a **wheatstone bridge**.
+    * The degree of voltage drop is usually very small, however this can be amplified using a **wheatstone bridge**
+* **Thermocouple**
+At the junction of two dissimilar metals, a potential difference will be produced proportional to their temperature.
+This is known as the Seebeck effect.

 ##Measurement of Humidity
 Humidity can be measured by a number of methods.
 The following are measures of **relative humidity**: